-June was unusually rather unpredictable and wet, but with summer solstice behind us summer must surely, finally, arrive.
-Day length is now on the decrease, but with warmer days and nights many of the plants we have come to think of as typical garden plants, but which originate from central america, start to romp away and contribute to the garden with their hot, rich colours and textures.
+With summer solstice behind us day length is, subtly, now on the decrease, but with warmer days and nights many of the plants we have come to think of as typical garden plants, but which originate from central america, start to romp away and contribute to the garden with their hot, rich colours and textures.
 I’m thinking Sunflowers, Cosmos, Dahlias, Tithonia.
 Tomatoes, Aubergines, Peppers and the like are also contributing to the plate.
 With no signs of slowing down get gardening with your July todo list:

 A lush, green lawn may be but a distant memory, but don’t fret.
 A browning lawn is grass’ natural adaptation to drought conditions.
 Unless you have the water available to be able to do it sustainably, don’t water the lawn.
 The lawn will return all by itself with the autumn rains.
 Have faith.
 Keep mowing (on a high setting), if only to remove the flowerheads of any lawn weeds, but don’t be tempted to apply a lawn feed to encourage it to return now.
 You may just stress it enough to kill it.